hackclub/hackclub/workshops/parallax_effect/README.md

 }
 ```

 This `function` has three arguments `layer`- the layer you want to add parallax, `distance`- how much we scroll and `speed`- the required speed change.
 We will add parallax for multiple layers.
-That is the reason we made a function for recalling it for different layers.
+That is the reason we made a function to recall it for different layers.

 Then we will get the element(layer) required using `querySelector`.
-You can use any javaScript DOM selector as your wish.
+You can use any JavaScript DOM selector as your wish.
 Then translate the `Y-offset` of the element using CSS `transform: translateY();` to change the speed of that layer.
 The positive value into `translateY()` translates downwards and negative value translates upwards.
 Discover more about `translateY()` [here](https://developer.mozilla.org/en-US/docs/web/css/transform-function/translateY).

 <a href="https://cloud-7jtog4dbv.vercel.app/screenshot_2020-09-22_184214.png"><img src="https://cloud-7jtog4dbv.vercel.app/screenshot_2020-09-22_184214.png" alt="translateY() example" height="250px" width="auto"/></a>